jani333/jani333/README.md

 ---
 ### 👋 Welcome to My GitHub Profile!

-Hello!
-I'm **Krish Jani**, a Computer Programming and Analysis graduate with a passion for cybersecurity and IT solutions.
-With a strong foundation in systems integration, technical troubleshooting, and security monitoring, I aim to leverage my skills to develop innovative, secure, and scalable software solutions.
+I’m **Krish Jani**, a cybersecurity-focused developer with a passion for building secure, scalable software solutions.
+With expertise in programming, IT security, and problem-solving, I aim to create innovative and resilient systems that safeguard digital environments.

----

-### 📝 **Summary**
-**Security Specialist** with expertise in cybersecurity, threat detection, incident response, and risk management.
-Proficient in tools like IBM QRadar and Wireshark to secure networks and optimize operational performance.
-I am committed to ensuring data integrity and advancing IT security through detailed problem-solving and innovative solutions.

 ---